-Lynx return control after the first hop, which typically executes in the local datacenter and logs to a nearby datacenter for disaster tolerance.
+Lynx return control after the first hop, which typically executes in the local datacenter.
 To the best of our knowledge, no prior geo-distributed storage system provides both serializability and low latency.

 - Derived tables.
 Automatically updated secondary indexes, materialized join tables, and geo-replicas speed up common application queries. - Scalablity.
 Lynx scales with the number of machines in a datacenter and with the number of datacenters.